google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 : inclusion:
   : A base64 encoded `TransItem` of type `inclusion_proof_v2` whose
-    `inclusion_path` array of Merkle Tree nodes proves the inclusion of the chosen certificate in the returned STH.
+    `inclusion_path` array of Merkle Tree nodes proves the inclusion of the certificate (as specified by the `hash` parameter) in the selected STH.

   sth:
   : A base64 encoded `TransItem` of type `signed_tree_head_v2`, signed by this